-PROS / RootsMagic is one of a handful of programs that is FamilySearch certified, allowing you to import files and searches from that website directly into your software.
+Pros / RootsMagic is one of a handful of programs that is FamilySearch certified, allowing you to import files and searches from that website directly into your software.

-CONS / This program is missing a county pop-up selector to help you enter locations.
+Cons / This program is missing a county pop-up selector to help you enter locations.

 If you prefer researching your ancestry online, RootsMagic can connect you to the web for research and help.
 The in-app browser links you to popular genealogy websites like Ancestry, MyHeritage and FamilySearch.
-In fact, RootsMagic is one of only three genealogy programs in our review that is FamilySearch certified.
-This means you can import files directly into RootsMagic from the FamilySearch website.
+In fact, RootsMagic is one of the few genealogy programs in our review that is FamilySearch certified.
+This means you can import files directly into the software from the FamilySearch website.

 The customizable facts-adding feature makes this genealogy software flexible enough to list relationships beyond the nuclear parent-child model.
 RootsMagic provides a long list of event types, including new marriages and adoptions.
 You can add religious and civil events to a person’s profile with the same tool.
 In addition, you can customize the facts fields or create entirely new events and facts.

 RootsMagic allows you to work with more than one database of information at once.
 Genealogy software often handles large amounts of information, so it’s best to separate different families into different databases.
 When you find people who fit in both groups, you can drag and drop them between databases without losing track.
 RootsMagic automatically generates the family links and keeps track of your changes.